A novel class of functionals for perturbative algebraic quantum field theory: Background

 \subsection{Functionals on spacetime}

 We now specialise to the case of interest for perturbative algebraic quantum field theory.
 We consider a spacetime $M$, equipped with a vector bundle $E$ that describes the field content of the theory.
 We take this to be fixed for the remainder of this section.
-The \textit{configuration space} of the theory given by the smooth sections in this bundle.
+The \textit{configuration space} of the theory is the space of smooth sections of this bundle.
 To abbreviate notation, we write $\sE\equiv\sE(M,E)$, and $\sE^!=\sE(M,E^!)$.

 We will use functionals on $\sE$ to model observables of a field theory.
-These functionals have a notion of support on $M$ (in addition to the notion of support as a map on $\mathcal{E}$, which is a less useful notion in this context). \begin{definition} The \textbf{spacetime support} of a functional $F$ is defined through its complement as
+These functionals have a notion of support on $M$ (in addition to the support as a map on $\mathcal{E}$, which is less useful in this context). \begin{definition} The \textbf{spacetime support} of a functional $F$ is defined through its complement as

 \end{definition} Roughly speaking, the support of a functional is that region of $M$ where $F$ is sensitive to perturbation.
 We mention the following characterisation of support from Lemma III.3 in \cite{Brouder2018}: \begin{lemma} The support of a functional $F$ can be characterised as